cncf/foundation/website-guidelines.md

 Sandbox-level projects should include the sentence “We are a Cloud Native Computing Foundation sandbox project.” and the CNCF logo.
 We also appreciate a link to KubeCon + CloudNativeCon as the events approach.
+7. In accordance with the [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md), project websites should contribute to an inclusive environment for all contributors.
+All language on the website, including project documentation, should adhere to the [style guide](https://github.com/cncf/foundation/blob/master/style-guide.md)'s section on inclusive language in computing.

 Questions?
 Please email info@cncf.io.